 Australia’s strong economy, skilled and multilingual workforce, competitive tax structure and stable political environment make it an ideal location for foreign investment.
 The Australian market also enjoys the benefits of relatively low set-up costs, easy access to the Asia-Pacific region, a vibrant financial services sector and a time zone which accesses both the close of business in the United States and trading opening in Europe.

-Being among the fastest-growing economies in the Organisation for Economic Co-operation and Development (OECD), Australia’s economy comprises primary industries such as resources, energy and agriculture, as well as rapidly expanding secondary industries in goods and services, information technology, tourism and education.
+Prior to the onset of the global coronavirus (COVID-19) pandemic, Australia was among the fastest-growing economies in the Organisation for Economic Co-operation and Development (OECD).
+Compared to other OECD countries, Australia has navigated the health and economic impacts of coronavirus well, and remains a strong economy to conduct business and invest in.
+Australia’s economy comprises primary industries such as resources, energy and agriculture, as well as rapidly expanding secondary industries in goods and services, information technology, tourism and education.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.